Pacific Northwest Winemakers Worry Wildfire Smoke Could Ruin Harvest

 "There's really no problems with the smoke regarding the fruit.
 But we are concerned about the workers," says Mike Doke, executive director of the Columbia Gorge Fruit Growers, which represents 440 growers and 20 shippers of tree fruit in the Mid-Columbia area.

-Orchards near the wildfires are providing masks and have been letting farm workers go home early to minimize their exposure.
-Doke says if the smoke continues, growers could run into problems if farm workers are not able to stay in the fields.
+Orchards near the wildfires are providing masks and have been letting farmworkers go home early to minimize their exposure.
+Doke says if the smoke continues, growers could run into problems if farmworkers are not able to stay in the fields.
 He adds that it's also rough financially for the workers, who rely on more hours during peak harvest season.

 "When it's harvest time, they work six to seven days a week," Doke says.
 "This is the time when people make their living."